 A Brighter Tomorrow for Our Children

-This website celebrates the miracles, experiences, and stories that have resulted from the research discoveries developed by Dr. Thomas J. Walsh and his research team at the Weill Cornell Medical College.
+This website celebrates the miracles, experiences, and stories that have resulted from the research discoveries developed by Dr. Thomas J. Walsh and his research teams.
 Dr. Walsh has focused his entire career on helping the weakest of the weak – children with cancer that are ravaged by infectious disease.
 As chemotherapy and radiation therapy cure the cancer, these children have little or no immune system left to protect them.
 Rare bacteria and fungi, normally irradicated by a healthy immune system, grow unabated in these helpless children ultimately leading to devistating illnesses and in many cases, death.
 Dr. Walsh’s research has developed new medical therapies for these children that have changed the prognosis from 100% fatal to a strong chance of beating the disease.
 His accomplishments include:

 - Developing new strategies for diagnosis, treatment, and prevention of life-threatening infections in children with cancer and other impairments of their immune system